-During the year ending September 30, 2019, RCAC sold \$420,000 in land held for investment.
+During the year ending September 30, 2020, RCAC sold no land and property held for sale.

 NOTE 4: LIQUIDITY AND AVAILABILITY

 The following tables show the total financial assets held by RCAC and the amounts of those financial assets that could readily be made available within one year of the balance sheet date to meet general expenditures.
 Those amounts as of September 30 are as follows: